Lookout at Whitehaven Beach, Whitsundays Island

 Where: Along the southeastern coast of Victoria

 Justifiably one of Victoria’s most popular tourist destinations (and Australia's favourite road trip), the Great Ocean Road is a must-do in Australia.
-The winding stretch from Torquay to Warrnambool takes four hours to drive non-stop, but you’ll want to take it slow to admire the jaw-dropping vistas, including the Two Apostles, Loch Ard Gorge and the London Arch.
+The winding stretch from Torquay to Warrnambool takes four hours to drive non-stop, but you’ll want to take it slow to admire the jaw-dropping vistas, including the Twelve Apostles, Loch Ard Gorge and the London Bridge.

 Time Out tip: A pit stop at Apollo Bay Fishermen's Co-op for some grilled lobster with garlic butter and thick-cut chips is a must.

 When to go?
-Spring or autumn for warm weather without the Christmas crowds.
+Spring or autumn for warm weather without the Christmas crowds (try not to go during school holidays).

 📍 More of the best road trips in Australia